Simultaneous confidence intervals for the population cell means, for two-by-two factorial data, that utilize uncertain prior information

 {\underbar{Restriction 1}} \ \ $b: \mathbb{R} \rightarrow \mathbb{R}$ is an odd function and $s: [0, \infty) \rightarrow [0, \infty)$.

-Invariance arguments, of the type used by Farchione and Kabaila [3] and Kabaila and Giri [4], may be used to motivate this restriction.
+Giri (2008) provides invariance arguments, of the type used by Farchione and Kabaila (2008) and Kabaila and Giri (2009a), that may be used to motivate this restriction.
 For the sake of brevity, these arguments are omitted.
 We also require the functions $b$ and $s$ to satisfy the following restriction.

 {\underbar{Restriction 2}} \ \ $b$ and $s$ are continuous functions.